DenislavGoranov/SU-Back-End-Workshop-Express-Handlebars/README.md

 🔑 Search Movies → Filter movies based on title, genre, or year.

 🔑 About Info → Learn about the project/application.

+IMPORTANT!!! - To start the project you have to install npm, and you have to type "npm run dev" in the terminal.